Peugeot 5008 SUV - Engines, drive & performance

 Peugeot 5008 petrol engines

-However, the 1.2-litre 5008 is impressively light – weighing around the same as a family hatchback – so it matched the more powerful Skoda Kodiaq during most of our in-gear acceleration tests.
+However, the 1.2-litre 5008 is impressively light – weighing little more than some family hatchbacks – so it matched the more powerful Skoda Kodiaq during most of our in-gear acceleration tests.
 Despite being smaller, it also feels more flexible and refined than the Nissan X-Trail’s 1.6-litre petrol engine.

 The diesel engines are likely to be bigger sellers, and the 175bhp 2.0-litre is reasonably quick, getting from 0-62mph in 9.2 seconds.
 It comes with a standard eight-speed automatic gearbox, but we expect most buyers will choose a version lower down the 5008 range.

-The 1.5-litre BlueHDI can be had with a six-speed manual or the automatic, and its 129bhp should be enough for most drivers, getting it from 0-62mph in 11.1 seconds.
+The 1.5-litre BlueHDI can be had with a six-speed manual or the automatic, and its 129bhp should be enough for most drivers, getting it from 0-62mph in 11.1 seconds with the manual fitted.
+It's enough power to cope with the car's SUV size, but the 5008 never feels much more than sedate in this guise.
+This engine is pretty refined too with just a distant hum as you drive along.